TexMaxFax/MyFirstProject/README.md

 1. Open the program in your IDE.
 2. Enter the number that is next to your preffered coffee type on the menu.
 3. Enter if you are a member.
-4. Recieve your calculted final price.
+4. Recieve your calculated final price.

 ## Example Output
 Drink: Espresso